batkins33/Lindamood_Ticket_Analyzer_v1/README.md

 This repository contains a PDF ticket analysis tool built around `modular_analyzer`.
-It converts PDF pages to images and extracts fields such as ticket numbers using a combination of PaddleOCR, Tesseract and ONNX-based handwriting models.
+It converts PDF pages to images and extracts fields such as ticket numbers using a combination of **DocTR** for printed text, Tesseract and optional ONNX‑based handwriting models.
 Results are saved to CSV/Excel for further review.

 ## Main dependencies
 - Python 3.10
+- DocTR for OCR
 - PaddleOCR / PaddlePaddle
 - OpenCV
 - PyMuPDF & pdf2image